wjang96/wjang96.github.io/_posts/2023-08-28-Exploring Singapore private property transactions with URA API Part 3.markdown

 categories: Python R Leaflet
 ---

-Unlocking data insights based on the **rental figures of private non-landed residential properties** in Singapore!
+Embed **interactive map** onto any website!
 This is in continuation of the URA API series.

-**Below contains 2 data wrangling script to unlock insights of the transactions data**
+**Below contains a data wrangling python script and creating a leaflet map using R script to unlock insights of the transactions data**

 {: class="table-of-content"}
 * TOC